 Approval of a professional’s enrollment application is decided by the AG Bell Academy.
 Professionals who complete the enrollment application, meet professional degree and credentialing requirements, and who have identified and secured the written commitment of a mentor can anticipate being accepted into the LSL Registry.
 The Academy does not evaluate or approve an enrollment application until all documentation, including the $200 Registry Enrollment Application fee, has been received.

-Once approved for enrollment in the Registry, a professional will be able and should begin to document their certification process in the LSL Registry.
+Once approved for enrollment in the Registry, a professional seeking certification will be able to begin documenting their certification process in the LSL Registry.
 Additionally, following approval of enrollment in the LSL Registry, a professional is eligible to make a request (through the Registry) to take the exam at any point they feel ready during the 3-to-5-year certification process.
 The Academy uses a third party test vendor, Kryterion, Inc. and their test platform (which is located outside of the LSL Registry) for the LSLS Certification Examination.

 All requirements, including a passing overall score on the LSLS Certification Exam, must be met before LSLS certification is awarded.
 Following the completion of all requirements (which are verified by the Academy’s review of documentation that has been uploaded in the LSL Registry), a professional would complete one final step, which is to make a request in the Registry for an “award of certification.”
 A professional can anticipate receiving a certificate, which is the official Academy document that indicates that this professional is now a Certified LSLS Cert AVT or LSLS Cert.
 AVEd, within two to four weeks of the request for award of certification.

 The AG Bell Academy has a wide range of resources to help professionals prepare for the LSLS Certification Exam, including suggested reading materials, a blueprint of the LSLS domains of knowledge, and a practice exam.